How to Sell to RevOps: Winning Over Revenue Operations Teams

-Based on my experience talking to customers and prospects on sales calls, I’ve noticed a few trends that I expect to carry through to 2023 and possibly even 2024:
+Based on conversations with customers and prospects across dozens of sales calls, we've noticed a few trends that we expect to carry through to 2023 and possibly even 2024:

 Based on these trends, I think it’s safe to assume that revenue operations (RevOps) will play a larger role in making or breaking deals next year.
 So what does this mean for sales teams?
 Sales employees need to learn how to talk to RevOps professionals to convince them that purchasing your product is the right choice.

-I think RevOps will be the kingmakers during this market downturn—if you can win over RevOps leaders, your company may have a better chance of surviving and selling in a tight economy.
-This article will demystify the decision-making process for RevOps and provide tips for getting to a "yes."
+I think revenue operations teams will be the kingmakers during this market downturn—if you can win over these leaders, your company may have a better chance of surviving and selling in a tight economy.
+This article will demystify the decision-making process for revenue ops teams and provide tips for getting to a "yes."

 How RevOps affects purchase decisions